Who vs. That

 Pop Quiz Answers

-1. Was it Marguerite who organized the surprise party for Johann?
-(That is also acceptable, but who is preferred.)
+1. Was it Marguerite who organized the surprise party for Johann? (that is also acceptable.)

-2. Kepler is the scientist who proposed the laws of planetary motion.
-(That is also acceptable, but who is preferred.)
+2. Kepler is the scientist who proposed the laws of planetary motion. (that is also acceptable.)

 3. I do not want to go on any amusement park rides that involve sudden drops.

 4. Oliver is the president of the association that nurses injured wild animals back to health.

 5. Most of the members of the board who voted against the motion to change the bylaws were present at the meeting. (that is also acceptable.)